What are Pantone colors?

 What is the meaning of Pantone?

 If Pantone colors are provided, every involved party knows exactly what the end product should look like.
-This allows everyone to guarantee the match between the desired color and the ink color, which can differ if you don't use a PMS color.
+Therefore they developed a system for objectively identifying colors.
+This allows everyone to guarantee the match between the desired color and the ink color, which can differ if you don't use PMS color.

 Read on to learn everything about colors and printing.